Sskki-exe/Bluetooth-Nunchuk-Mouse/README.md

 # ESP32-Nunchuk-Mouse #
-If anyone wants me to write out the README more properly, just put it in issues.
-Otherwise, I won't bother.

 This repository is for a personal project of mine converting a Wii Nunchuk into a Bluetooth Mouse.

 ## Controls ##